The Square — How You Locate Yourself in Space

 It allows you to move without losing yourself.

-The Square is the first structure that makes this possible.
+The Square is the first complete map of awareness.